KyleDriver42/kfixes/readme.md

 ```
 Set-ExecutionPolicy -ExecutionPolicy Bypass
-C:\Temp\ktool.ps1 <command> <flag>
+C:\Temp\kfixes.ps1 <command> <flag>
 ```

 **Remote Execution**

-To run KTool on a remote machine, the remote machine must be online and accessible on the network.
+To run kfixes on a remote machine, the remote machine must be online and accessible on the network.
 Ticket notes are generated automatically for remote sessions, and will open once the session closes.

 PowerShell

 ```
 Set-ExecutionPolicy -ExecutionPolicy Bypass
-C:\Temp\ktool.ps1 remote <hostname> <command> <flag>
+C:\Temp\kfixes.ps1 remote <hostname> <command> <flag>
 ```

 ---